Huckcity/milestone-project-one/README.md

 ## Testing

 The site has been teseted thoghroughly across multiple screen sizes.
 This testing was conducted using Firefox/Chrome/Safari and each of their relevant developer tools.
-The site has also been tested manually on the following devices
+The site has also been tested manually on the following devices:

-    -Macbook Pro 15"
+    - Macbook Pro 15"
-    -iPad 4 9.7"
+    - iPad 4 9.7"
-    -Xiaomi Air 13" (Ubuntu)
+    - Xiaomi Air 13" (Ubuntu)
-    -Honor Play 6.3"
+    - Honor Play 6.3"

 The site displayed correctly in all cases.